Advancement of Undergraduate Research in the Sciences (AURS)

 AURS STEM Communicator Award

-The Advancement of Undergraduate Research in the Sciences (AURS) endowment was started in 2008 to support undergraduate research in the College of Natural Sciences and Mathematics at the University of Central Arkansas.
+The Advancement of Undergraduate Research in the Sciences (AURS) endowment was started in 2008 to support undergraduate research in the College of Science and Engineering at the University of Central Arkansas.
 The AURS STEM Communicator award is to encourage the communication of science to the public in an informative and compelling manner.
 Public understanding of science is critical for shared democracy, innovation, and entrepreneurship in the United States and Arkansas.

 AURS STEM Communicator Guidelines